Deadlock vs Sage matchup in Valorant

 Sentinel vs Sentinel Dynamics

 Both Deadlock and Sage fill the Sentinel role in Valorant team compositions.
 This role mirror means teams won't face composition issues from having both agents — the question is purely which Sentinel performs better in direct competition.
-Our data clearly indicates Deadlock is the stronger Sentinel pick when these agents face each other.
+Our data clearly indicates Sage is the stronger Sentinel pick when these agents face each other.

 In Sentinel vs Sentinel encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
-Deadlock's statistical advantage suggests their specific Sentinel kit translates slightly better to winning these mirror encounters.
+Sage's statistical advantage suggests their specific Sentinel kit translates slightly better to winning these mirror encounters.

-Deadlock has favorable matchups against 12 agents and unfavorable matchups against 4 agents in Valorant.
-Deadlock's strongest matchup is against Sage with a 100.0% win rate.
-The most challenging matchup is Neon at 11.1% win rate.
+Deadlock has favorable matchups against 13 agents and unfavorable matchups against 7 agents in Valorant.
+Deadlock's strongest matchup is against Phoenix with a 100.0% win rate.
+The most challenging matchup is Neon at 20.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Deadlock matchup win rates and combat stats in Valorant (Patch 12.01)
+Deadlock matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent